Next.js Quick start guide

 Fetch data

-Now that the query has been added, fetch the articles from Prepr and display them in the app.
+Now that the query has been added, fetch the blog posts from Prepr and display them in the app.

 1. Open the page.js file in the app folder and replace the content with the code below to display the data retrieved from the query.